-IFRS 17 Insurance Contracts
+IFRS 17 Insurance Contracts (including the June 2020 and December 2

-IFRS 17 establishes the principles for the recognition, measurement, prinsurance contracts and supersedes IFRS 4 Insurance Contracts.
+IFRS 17 establishes the principles for the recognition, measurement insurance contracts and supersedes IFRS 4 Insurance Contracts.

-IFRS 17 outlines a general model, which is modified for insurance contrifeatures, described as the variable fee approach.
-The general model is are met by measuring the liability for remaining coverage using the pr
+IFRS 17 outlines a general model, which is modified for insurance of features, described as the variable fee approach.
+The general model met by measuring the liability for remaining coverage using the premi

-The general model uses current assumptions to estimate the amour future cash flows and it explicitly measures the cost of that uncertainty interest rates and the impact of policyholders' options and guarantee
+The general model uses current assumptions to estimate the amount, cash flows and it explicitly measures the cost of that uncertainty.
+It ta rates and the impact of policyholders' options and guarantees.

-In June 2020, the IASB issued Amendments to IFRS 17 to address co challenges that were identified after IFRS 17 was published.
-The am initial application of IFRS 17 (incorporating the amendments) to annual on or after 1 January 2023.
-At the same time, the IASB issued Extension from Applying IFRS 9 (Amendments to IFRS 4) that extends the fixed e exemption from applying IFRS 9 in IFRS 4 to annual reporting period January 2023.
+In June 2020, the IASB issued Amendments to IFRS 17 to address challenges that were identified after IFRS 17 was published.
+The ame application of IFRS 17 (incorporating the amendments) to annual re after 1 January 2023.
+At the same time, the IASB issued Extension of Applying IFRS 9 (Amendments to IFRS 4) that extends the fixed expiry from applying IFRS 9 in IFRS 4 to annual reporting periods beginning of